WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What is the address of the coordinator?

-The coordinator possibly gets paid in every coinjoin.
+The coordinator possibly gets paid in every coinjoin by collecting the [leftovers](https://docs.wasabiwallet.io/using-wasabi/CoinJoin.html#fees).
 Wasabi is using a fresh unused coordinator address for every coinjoin round.

 ### What is the maximum number of coins that can be registered in a coinjoin?